 Template Configuration

 Stati uses the Eta template engine to process templates and layouts.
-Most Eta settings are hardcoded for optimal performance, but you can define custom filters to extend template functionality.
+Most Eta settings are hardcoded for reliability, but you can define custom filters to extend template functionality.

 Configuration Options